magnoeasy/easybuilder/english.md

 To learn more about how to use this functionality, go to the "Presentation" section of the "Textfield" component.

 The "Rows" item refers to how many rows you want for your "Textarea" component.
-For example, if you put in "4", you will notice that the component has grown to 4 rows.
+For example, if you put in "4", you'll notice that the component now has 4 rows.

 <div id='id-Editor'/>